 Education Administration.
-Move from the classroom to the front office.
-Make an impact on a larger group of students.
-Education administrators, such as principals and superintendents, set policy and make decisions on a school-wide or school district-wide level.
+Pursue a move from the classroom to the front office.
+Make an impact on a larger group of students with your teaching degree.
+Education administrators, such as principals and superintendents, set policy and make decisions on a school-wide or school district-wide level1.
 They work with teachers and the school board, review curriculum, develop educational policies, manage budgets and personnel, and much more.
-If you’re interested in taking your career this route, you will likely need an advanced degree, such as a Master’s degree or an EdD in Educational Leadership and Management – an investment that is sure to pay off.
+If you’re interested in taking this career opportunity, you will likely need a graduate certificate of an advanced degree, such as a Master’s degree or an EdD in Educational Leadership and Management – an investment that is sure to pay off.

 School Counselor.
-Maybe you enjoy working with students and guiding their personal and academic development – just not in a classroom with the pressures and stressors of a traditional classroom teaching job.
+Maybe you enjoy working with students and guiding their personal and academic development in the education field – just not in a classroom with the pressures and stressors of a traditional classroom teaching job.
 School counselors have the ability to work with a large group of the student population.
-They provide guidance and help students discover and achieve their personal goals.
+They provide guidance and help students discover and achieve their personal goals2.
 (Learn more about becoming a school counselor.)

 Instructional Coordinator.
 Quality curriculum is a decisive factor in the effectiveness of education.
-An instructional coordinator evaluates, develops, and implements curriculum for schools to ensure that it is meeting standards established by local school boards, as well as state and federal regulations.
+An instructional coordinator or educational consultant evaluates, develops, and implements curriculum for schools to ensure that it is meeting standards established by local school boards, as well as state and federal regulations3.
 Instructional coordinators work in a school setting with teachers, principals, and superintendents, and contribute in positive ways to the education of students – without having to interact with them personally.